Knowing where to start using seaweed regularly, in our existing daily menus, can seem slightly daunting.

 You may be surprised to learn that before World War One, most coastal communities ate seaweed to supplement their diet, used it as medicine, building material and fertiliser for their crops.
 The Japanese, who typically consume a large amount of seaweed per capita (especially in Okinawa), have been studied for their longevity and the minimal impact lifestyle diseases have had on their communities.

 Recently, seaweed has been hailed as a ‘superfood’!
-We concur!
 Here are our top tips for getting the most out of seaweeds in your kitchen:

 - Generally speaking, seaweeds do not need to be cooked.
 Pacific Harvest’s seaweeds are raw and contain all the nutrients naturally present in the sea.
 Cooking seaweed reduces it’s nutritional value because some nutrients (especially enzymes & some vitamins) are affected by heat.
 There are a few exceptions to this such as Kombu, which is usually heated to make stock, kelp seasonings used to flavour and tenderise food whilst cooking, and Agar, which needs to be ‘melted’ in order to engage its ‘jellifying’ properties.
 When you re-hydrate seaweed in tepid water (rather than hot), or add it at the end of cooking, you preserve nutrients that will nourish your body.